samgovier/front-end-dev/epchtmlcss/css.md

 * Styles can be changed independent of the markup file
 * The separate files are cached by the browser, which reduces consecutive load times
 * Styles can still be overridden within the markup if needed
-* (Keep in mind this document has mostly embedded styles, for ease of reading)

 In `link`, there is a `media` attribute used to describe when this style sheet should be included.
 Various options are: